 Since 1913, the City has owned and operated at least a partial electric system.
 In 1966, the City purchased the properties serving the City from Consumers Public Power District and combined them with City property to form Lincoln Electric System.
 In 1971, following a referendum, the Administrative Board for LES was created.
-It is responsible for day-to-day administration of the electric system.
-The City, through the City Council, retains the right to approve rates, the annual budget, debt financing for LES capital requirements, and the Administrator and CEO.
+The Board is responsible for day-to-day administration of the electric system.
+The City, through the City Council, retains the right to approve rates, the annual budget, debt financing for LES capital requirements, and appointment of the Chief Executive Officer ("CEO").
 Historically, such approvals have been granted by the City Council based on the actions approved and recommended by LES management and the LES Administrative Board.